Meet Your Host Liz Jackson

 Liz Jackson is a lifelong Alaskan and has been running Hatcher Pass Bed & Breakfast since 1997.
 Her experience with and love of log cabins began as a young child when her parents homesteaded on the Kenai Peninsula in a tiny community of Clam Gulch in a log cabin that they built with their own hard labor!

-Liz was born in Bemidji, Minnesota and moved to Alaska with her family when she was 4 months old, settling on the Kenai Peninsula and growing up in a commercial fishing family.
+Your host Liz Jackson was born in Bemidji, Minnesota and moved to Alaska with her family when she was 4 months old, settling on the Kenai Peninsula and growing up in a commercial fishing family.
 This picture shows the family building their Alaska log home (with Dad and sister in 1959).

 Her parents moved to Australia when she was 16 and after graduating from high school at the age 17 she moved to Australia, where she lived for 6 years on the Gold Coast of Queensland.
 She returned to her Alaska when she was 23 and has lived here ever since, moving to the Matanuska Valley in 1989.
 Her two daughters and son still reside in the Great State as well.

 Liz’s son, Josh, has just returned to Alaska from Reno where he attended college and graduated and became a professional photographer.
 To view some of his artistic work including shots of Alaska and see his portfolio, visit www.joshhejl.com.